Azure/azure-osconfig/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE.md)

-Azure Device OS Configuration (OSConfig) is a modular services stack running on a Linux IoT Edge device that facilitates remote device management over Azure as well from local management authorities.
+Azure Device OS Configuration (OSConfig) is a modular services stack running on a Linux Edge device that facilitates remote device management over Azure as well from local management authorities.

-OSConfig contains an Agent, a Management Platform (Modules Manager) and several Management Modules.
+OSConfig contains an Agent, a Management Platform and several Management Modules.
+The Agent contains two management authority adapters, including a PnP Agent for IoT Hub and DigitalTwins and a Watcher for local RC/DC and GitOps DC.
+The Agent runs in one daemon process.
+The Platform and Modules run in another daemon process.

 For more information on OSConfig see [OSConfig North Star Architecture](docs/architecture.md), [OSConfig Roadmap](docs/roadmap.md) and [OSConfig Management Modules](docs/modules.md).